noiserv/system-config4/README.md

 ### Questions & Doubts
 * time has no id.
 Is that supposed to happen?
 * the new restrictions imply changing the populate.
 Is that required?
+* in the data warehouse some structures are clearly redundant.
+One example is the type of "meio" which could be just a number but instread is VARCHAR(255), which must us up a lot of unecessary space.
+Is this true or does the DB compensate for that?